A travel guide on the best tourist attractions and what to visit in Amman, Jordan

 2. The Roman Theatre

 Yes, this is another historical attraction that is a must see in Amman.
-So far, I was used to seeing Roman amphitheaters in Spain and Italy, but this one truly has blown me away by its size and almost perfect condition!
+So far, I have only seen Roman amphitheaters in Spain and Italy, but this one truly has blown me away by its size and almost perfect condition!

 Even though the theatre was restored in the 1950s with non-original materials, the result is certainly impressive.
 Nowadays, several cultural events such as concerts are hosted and I recommend to ask in your hotel’s reception or tourist office for the events schedule.

-To me, it was one of the best places in Amman and on top of my bucket list.
+To me, it was one of the best tourist attractions in Amman and on top of my bucket list.
 The visit was for free.

 Every street has its very own specialty when it comes to selling goods.
 Can you guess which one belongs to which street?
 There are plenty of things to see in Amman downtown and the souks are one of the highlights of every visit.